nerolation/Ethereum-ticket-system/blogpost.md

 </p>

 ## Furture Outlook
-In summary, there're still a lot of efforts required to solve the challenges outlined above.
+In summary, there're still a lot of efforts needed to solve the challenges outlined above.

-The ticketing can be seen as a private side-channel, and although side-channels have a very bad reputation in the context of MEV, they can users to increase privacy.
+The ticketing can be seen as a private private side-channel, and despite side-channels hiving a very bad reputation in the context of MEV (as they're a centralizing force), they can be used for the sake of increasing privacy, by making unlinkable transactions more convinient.

 If you're a builder or builder that wants to experiment with it, contact me.
 I'm happy to help with the integration.
 In particular, thinking of stealth addresses, the ticketing approach holds significant potential to improve UX - which is something I'd personally love to see.